LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 ## Migration tasks performed in Bots Status

-You can use the Bots Status application to monitor your post-conversation survey bots and to perform several migration-related tasks:
+Use the Bots Status application to perform several migration-related tasks:

 * Migrate to Conversation Builder
 * Refresh the survey bot connector